paulinalei/yoyo/_portfolio/regissue-2016.md

 This was a website to hold all the articles written for the registration issue for the Daily Bruin.
 I worked with three other members to develop this site.
 This issue is a special issue that the Daily Bruin publishes to celebrate the start of the new school year.

+We pulled the data using an Excel spreadsheet

+The slideshows were from SlickJS.